fly-apps/self-host-ollama/README.md

 ## Getting started

+If you don't already have a Fly.io account, do that first (https://fly.io/app/sign-up), and make sure you have the Fly CLI installed (https://fly.io/docs/flyctl/install/).

 First, clone this repository, and feel free to change the `app` name in the `fly.toml`.
 Then launch it as a new Fly App with:

 ```bash